 (Some of the image editing programs have the scales revered, so preview each change and learn)

 Pay attention to the areas without detail more than the areas with detail for generalized sharpening since they are prone to noise.

 This type of sharpening uses some smart algorithms at times to have better control over the effect.
 This is called deconvolution sharpening.
 Though better than the generalized sharpening, this tool is not available with all the popular post-processing or image editing programs.
 If your preferred program has it, then use deconvolution sharpening instead of general sharpening in the same manner as above.

 The most important sharpening step is local or creative sharpening.
 Here, you are sharpening only areas that already have high levels of detail.

-Say, for example, that you are photographing a portrait.
+Say, for example, that you are post-processing a portrait.
 After you apply a light generalized sharpening across the entire image, you are ready to target more specific details.
-You might want to sharpen a model’s eyes or lips, for example, without also sharpening any flaws on the skin.
+You might want to sharpen a model’s eyes or lips, for example, but without sharpening any flaws on the skin.